SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules.md

 * **Global smart rules**

-  Global smart rules are created in a global context (**Smart rules** page, alarms, data explorer, etc.).
+  Global smart rules are created in a global context (**Smart rules** page, alarms, data explorer, and so on).

   They are only visible to users with the relevant permissions.
 The permissions required in order to see the global smart rules are: